kovetskiy/prols/README.md

 <img src="wow.jpg" height="200px" />

-This program is suitable for people who met with following thoughts while working with list of files in their favorite editor:
+This program is suitable for people who met with the following thoughts while working with a list of files in their favorite editor:

-- I'm not editing any binary files therefore I don't want to see them
+- I'm not editing any binary files, therefore, I don't want to see them
-- I'm a %language% developer therefore I want to see files with specific extension on top of the list of files
+- I'm a %language% developer, therefore, I want to see files with a specific extension on top of the list of files
-- I'm also interested in %another-language% files, they should be listed after my primary language files
+- I'm also interested in %another-language% files and they should be listed after my primary language files

-Then there is a big probability that this program will help you too.
+Then there is a significant probability that this program will help you too.

 # How does it work

-- walk and find all files in current directory
+- find all files in the current directory
-- read configuration file and read rules
+- read the configuration file and read rules
-- calculate score of files
+- calculate score of the files based on rule
-- sort list of files by calculated score
+- sort list of files by score
 - print results

 # Is it fast